kodeklubben/oppgaver/src/python2/repetisjon/repetisjon.md

 <!--A little workaround to avoid checklist being a part of protip-->
 # {.check}

 Nå skal vi lage en funksjon som adderer to tall.
-Denne tar inn to tall som parametre, skriver ut tallene den får inn, og **returnerer** summen av tallene.
 Test at funksjonen din fungerer som dette: